junxit/us-congress-bills-115/bill.md

     - **(B)** refining capacity;
     - **(C)** electrical power generation and transmission; and
     - **(D)** renewable energy production;
+  - **(3)** for community resiliency, coastal restoration, and ecological sustainability for the coastal United States;
-  - **(3)** to support domestic manufacturing, agriculture, housing, telecommunications, healthcare, and transportation infrastructure; or
+  - **(4)** to support domestic manufacturing, agriculture, housing, telecommunications, healthcare, and transportation infrastructure; or
-  - **(4)** for the economic security of, and balance of trade in, the United States.
+  - **(5)** for the economic security of, and balance of trade in, the United States.
-- **(b)** *Consideration of certain domestic mines as infrastructure projects* A domestic mine that, as determined by the lead agency, will provide strategic and critical minerals shall be considered to be an infrastructure project, as described in Executive Order 13604 (5 U.S.C.
-601 note; relating to improving performance of Federal permitting and review of infrastructure projects).
+- **(b)** *Consideration of certain domestic mines as infrastructure projects* A domestic mine that, as determined by the lead agency, will provide strategic and critical minerals shall be considered to be an infrastructure project, as described in Executive Order 13807.

 ## § 5.
 Responsibilities of the lead agency